How to Clean Carpet With Baking Soda

 Baking soda is a highly effective household element that can naturally clean your carpets and refresh your valuable floors.
 Cleaning with baking soda is safe for almost all types of carpets, gentle on fibers, and very cost-effective.
 Baking soda is probably available in your kitchen.
 Here’s an easy way to use baking soda to freshen up your carpet.

+Although this guide is about cleaning carpet with baking soda, you will require some other tools and materials.
 Collect the following materials before starting your cleaning process.
 Most of these items are likely found in your home.

 • Baking soda